uuk0/PyBytecodeManipulator/ASSEMBLY.md

 - CALL INLINE
 - ITERATOR_OP (stream util)
 - CALL MACRO for normal functions (implicit made macros with static parameters), and CALL for macros (implicit made local function)
+- MACRO ASSEMBLY for creating assembly instructions from macros (so from a macro declaration an instruction is created)
+  - data types must be declared
+  - new data type: KEYWORD:'...' where ... is the keyword name to be required (and \' is the escaping for ')
+  - new data type: OPTIONAL\<...> where ... is another data type
+  - new data type: UNION\<...> where ... is a list of data types, separated by ','
+  - new data type: LIST\['\<' \<data type> '>'] where data type is the inner type
+  - new specialization for the § macro expansion system: index operator on result where parameter is list will access that item in the list
+  - new special case for len(...) on § macro parameter where list: returns len of parameter list
+  - storing a list parameter in a local variable will create a list creation code
+  - new assembly instruction ASSERT_STATIC (\<condition>) which asserts an expression statically, in this case at instantiation time
+  - maybe also the possibility to define code for emitting assembly instructions
+    - this could be done by a new instruction called EMIT_INSTRUCTION

 ## PyASM